 If a car pulled out in front of you and you hit it, you should consult with a personal injury attorney.
 Complete the Free Case Evaluation Form on this page and a lawyer will review your case and determine which damages you suffered.

 An accident injury attorney will determine a fair value for your claim.
 Working on a contingency basis, your attorney will not be paid until you are compensated for your losses.
+If you are wondering, do you have to pay for a lawyer upfront, the answer is no. Personal injury attorneys are paid on contingency fees.

 A strict statute of limitations does apply to pursuing an accident injury claim, so consult with a lawyer today and get your claim underway!